getgrav/grav-learn/pages/02.content/06.media/docs.md

 	twig: true
 ---

-When creating content in **Grav**, you often need to display different types of media like **images**, **videos**, and various other **file**.
+When creating content in **Grav**, you often need to display different types of media like **images**, **videos**, and various other **files**.
 These files are automatically found and processed by Grav and are made available to use by any page.
 This is particularly handy because you can then use the built-in functionality of the page to leverage thumbnails, access metadata and modify the media dynamically (e.g. resizing images, setting the display size for videos, etc.) as you need them.

 Grav uses a **smart-caching** system that automatically creates in-cache copies of the dynamically generated media when necessary.
 This way all subsequent requests can use the cached version instead of having to generate the media all over again.